Simple Juicy Oven Roasted Whole Chicken Recipe

 • Vegetable add-ins: Onions

-• Seasonings: Chicken flavor bouillon cubes, Seasoning salt, garlic powder, onion powder, thyme, Black pepper
+• Seasonings: Chicken flavor bouillon cubes, Seasoning salt, Garlic powder, Onion powder, Thyme, and Black pepper

-Yes!
-Some people dont because they think the heat will kill all bacteria if any on the meat and feel cleaning meat spreads germs but I grew up knowing you should clean it so that’s what I do.
+As I’m sure you know, some people dont clean their meat because they think the heat will kill all bacteria if any on the meat and feel cleaning meat spreads germs but I grew up knowing you should clean it so that’s what I do.

 Something you absolutely must do before preparing the chicken like removing the excess fast and skin.
 It’s the soaking and scrubbing the chicken some people dont subscribe to.